jdenisova/combat_operations_of_armies/README.md

 # Combat Operations of Two Armies

 Student project on mathematical modeling.
 Implemented a model of combat operations of two armies.
 The model takes into account combat units such as: regular army and partisan formations.
+Model parameters are set by the user.

 ## Demo